Your Challenge:

 Participating in the Challenge pushes the teams to their full potential.
 We therefore provide intensive and individual support.
 This includes funding the teams as well as individual support from a Challenge coach, who has significant experience in the Challenge area and has already implemented high-impact innovations.

-In the first year of the Challenge, SPRIND funded the teams' work with up to 700,000 euros, and in the current second year already with up to 1.5 million euros.
-Funding will increase again for the teams in the third stage.
+In the first year of the Challenge, SPRIND funded the teams' work with up to 700,000 euros, in the second year with up to 1.5 million euros, and in the current third year with up to 2.5 million euros each.
 We provide funding quickly and unbureaucratically, so that the teams can concentrate fully on their innovations.

 Thinking one step further: Ideas with the potential for disruptive innovations must be brought to market to benefit patients.
 That is why SPRIND continues to support projects with potential for breakthrough innovation even after the Challenge has ended.